cirrus-geo/cirrus-geo/cloudformation/README.md

      export MINIMAL_WORKFLOW_STACK="cirrus-sandbox-minimal-workflow"
      ```

-   - Export the location for the Lambda deployment package.
+   - Export the location for the Lambda deployment packages.
 This is used by the
      `build/lambda-dist.bash` script.

      ```bash
-     export CIRRUS_LAMBDA_ZIP=cloudformation/core/lambda-packages/cirrus-lambda-dist.zip
+     export CIRRUS_LAMBDA_ZIP_DIR="./cloudformation/core/lambda-packages"
      ```

 2. **Deploy bootstrap stack** (creates S3 bucket for deployment artifacts):